ethanniser/next-typesafe-url/README.md

 };
 export type RouteType = typeof Route;
 ```

+---

+Search params support all valid JSON types.
+However, **route params are not JSON serializable, so you can only pass strings, numbers, and/or booleans.** _You may also pass an array (of strings, numbers and/or booleans) for catch all routes as shown below._

+---

 **Note:** Catch all and optional catch all routes are interepted as arrays or tuples.